SoftwareAG/c8y-docs/content/change-logs/platform-services/ui-c8y-1018-503-84-direct-sub-users-count-indicator-for-a-user-is-missing-in.md

 ticket: MTM-59054
 version: 1018.503.84
 ---
-In the users list page, the direct sub-users count indicator for a user was missing.
-This indicator has now been added to provide visibility into the number of direct sub-users for each user.
+In the **Users** page, the direct sub-users count indicator for a user was missing.
+This indicator has now been added to provide visibility of the number of direct sub-users for each user.